 Innovations in material science has also led to reduction in the loss of weight of wear parts and thus increase their life.
 While welded liners can be used many times, ceramic liners provides double the amount of life.11 Metal matrix composites can be applied to either roller, tires, tire segments, table liners or double cast tires.4 These options enable mill designers the ability to design specifically to the material being ground, allowing plant operators flexibility to select wear materials to last the length of one operating campaign.4 Some companies, such as FLSmidth, are pursuing ceramics, with the recyclable ceramic wear segments according to data provided below.

-Source: FLS OK PRO Plus Ceramic Wear Segments Brochure
+Note.
+Adapted from FLS OK PRO Plus Ceramic Wear Segments Brochure.

 The true workhorse of the cement industry in terms of grindability, the Ball Mill has been around for many years and still constitutes a large number of grinding systems in place today.
 Disadvantages are the energy consumption in kWh/t of around 30-40 kWh/t for clinker, is typically louder than other comminution machines and may require longer downtime periods for maintenance.4 Ball mills come in two compartments with ball charge size of around 50mm-90mm for grinding the coarser material and the second compartment containing 50mm and smaller for grinding the finer material that passes the screen separating the two compartments.1 Advantages of ball mill system are the internal heat generation which helps with drying, potentially lower capital cost than roller mills high run factors, and easier to operate.1